sambergo/badugi/README.md

 ## To evolve AI from zero

+"Swapping cards" and "betting" -skills evolve separately.
+Initialize swapping cards capability without betting rounds first by running `./train_ai.py init`.
+Then AI can evolve further by running `bet` and `swap`.
+Re-create AI in this repo by running:

 ```
 rm swap.pickle bet.pickle
-./train_ai.py init / bet / swap
+./train_ai.py init bet swap
 ```

-"Swapping cards" and "betting" -skills evolve separately.
-Initialize swapping cards capability without betting rounds first by running `./train_ai.py init`.
-Then AI can evolve further by running `bet` and `swap`.
-Re-create AI in this repo by running `./train_ai.py init bet swap` (Will take a while).
+(This will take a while)

 [NEAT-Python](https://neat-python.readthedocs.io/en/latest/) creates population of 50 units who play against each other for 100 hands.
 The best ones breed the next generation of 50 units and this goes on for 40 generations.